 Intolerance vs. Allergy

-Lactose intolerance is different than a milk allergy.
+Lactose intolerance is different from a milk allergy.
 Lactose intolerance implies the inability to properly break down lactose, while a milk allergy occurs when your immune system responds abnormally to milk proteins.
 People with a milk allergy should avoid milk in any form.

 Wheat